 The vision that unites rewilding at these different scales, is one of restoration and recovery; a commitment to return abundance and diversity of life to Scotland’s land and seas.

 Rewilding is a journey that offers space for everyone.
 At its heart is a bold and ambitious new relationship with nature; an extraordinary opportunity to stitch back together an intricate tapestry of life.

 REWILDING: THE TIME IS NOW

 There is a growing scientific consensus that the next 30 years will be decisive in addressing climate breakdown and the global loss of nature.
 Just 30 years.
 Within this frighteningly narrow window, a huge shift in our thinking is required.

 With a change in mindset, amazing things can happen.
 Already, young forests are on the march, river systems are being restored, sea eagles are once again soaring high in Scottish skies, ospreys and pine martens have bounced back, and beavers are rejuvenating Scotland’s wetlands after an absence of 400 years.
 These remarkable stories show what is possible.

 Rewilding is a choice.
-We can choose to do nothing, effectively endorsing further ‘dewilding.’
-Or, we can choose to be a world leader in transforming our ecosystems so that they work in all their colourful complexity, giving life, cleaning air and water, storing carbon, reducing flooding and attracting people to live, work and visit our amazing country.
+We can choose to do nothing, effectively endorsing further ecological decline.
+Or, we can choose to transform our ecosystems so that they work in all their colourful complexity, giving life, cleaning air and water, storing carbon, reducing flooding and attracting people to live, work and visit in our amazing country.